1960 Danish football air crash: Footballers

 Two fishermen found pilot Stig Vindeløv alive in the wreckage, along with Per Funch Jensen, who died en route to hospital.

 Second aircraft

 A smaller plane waiting for clearance to take off when the accident occurred was due to carry four other players to the same match: Erik Dyreborg, Hans Christian Andersen, Bent Jørgensen, and Bjarne Eklund.
 These were all youth players.
-Dyreborg was demoted from the first plane to make room for a kit basket.
+Dyreborg was reassigned from the first plane to make room for a kit basket.

 Olympics

 After the accident, the Danish FA considered withdrawing from the Olympic tournament.
 In the event, they won the silver medal, losing to Yugoslavia in the final.